Individual Therapy

 • Sensorimotor Psychotherapy

 This is a somatic (body-based) talk therapy that aims to heal painful symptoms of traumatic events.
 We will become curious about exploring what your body is telling you through imagery, movements and postures, thought patterns, and sensations.
 You will build resources to support yourself during times of distress, heal attachment wounding and traumatic memory, and rewrite limiting beliefs to ones that are empowered.
-Our work aims to help your mind, body, and spirit feel more regulated so you can find greater fulfillment and connection in life.

 • Acceptance and Commitment Therapy